swkeep/keep-oilwell/README.md

 * and all things i didn't think of!

 ## Usage
-* add oilwell by /create oilwell and then place and asign it to a player.
+* add oilwell by "/create oilwell" and then place and asign it to a player.

 ## Installation
 * IMPORTANT: This project is a WIP project of mine(as always) so expect too many bugs :)